antonagestam/sorti/README.md

 [python/black]: https://github.com/python/black

-The name sorti which means exit in Swedish seemed fitting since the divergence of opinions that lead to its creation was about exit codes.
-In Old Norse it means black cloud, which also seems appropriate since it uses parts of python/black.
+The name sorti which means exit in Swedish seemed fitting since the divergence of opinions that lead to its creation was about exit codes, it's also a play on the popular import sorter isort.
+In Old Norse it means black cloud, which also seems appropriate since it uses parts of black.